National Statistic: Yes

 v(D) is the variance of the number of deaths

-Where there are 100 or more deaths in a year the 95% confidence intervals for age-standardised rates are calculated using the normal approximation method shown below:
+Where there are 100 or more deaths in a year, the 95% confidence intervals for age-standardised rates are calculated using the normal approximation method:

 - ASRLL/UL represents the upper and lower 95% confidence limits, respectively, for the age-standardised rate

-The standard error above also applies to the standardised years of life lost.
+This standard error also applies to the standardised years of life lost.